Supporting Employees During Periods of Stress: A Practical Guide for UK Employers

 What Does Support Look Like?

-2. Be Flexible Where Possible: Stress often affects a person’s ability to keep up with the demands of their role.
+Stress often impairs a person’s ability to meet the demands of their role.
 Temporary adjustments, such as flexible working arrangements, adjusted deadlines, or temporary changes in workload, can help someone catch their breath and feel more in control.

 Even in small doses, encouraging physical movement can be a powerful tool in managing stress.
 Regular movement helps release endorphins—natural mood lifters that reduce tension and increase energy.
 Employers can promote stress-relieving movement by offering walking meetings, standing desks, stretch breaks, or access to fitness sessions.
-Creating opportunities for physical activity—whether formal or informal—not only supports emotional well-being but also enhances focus, creativity, and overall job satisfaction.
+Creating opportunities for physical activity—whether formal or informal—supports emotional well-being and enhances focus, creativity, and overall job satisfaction.

 Nutrition plays a vital role in mental resilience.
 When under stress, the body uses more nutrients, particularly B vitamins, magnesium, and vitamin C. A diet rich in whole foods—such as leafy greens, lean proteins, whole grains, nuts, and seeds—can help stabilise mood and energy levels.
 Employers can support this by ensuring access to healthy snacks in the workplace, offering nutritional education sessions, or simply encouraging regular, balanced meals.
 A well-nourished body lays the foundation for a calmer, more resilient mind.